All frontends must implement the API defined in interface

 other backends, it does not implement the

 by tag.
 This improves the performance if cache entries do not need such tagging.
-TYPO3 CMS core uses this backend
+The TYPO3 Core uses this backend

 usually flushed completely and does not need specific cache entry eviction.